knightworlds/pumpfun-bundler-solana/README.md

-### Pump.Fun Bundler
+## PumpFun Bundler Bot

-This is a simple **Pump.Fun bundler** – your ultimate solution for bundling on Pump.Fun with advanced profile creation and anti-bubble maps!
+This is a simple **PumpFun bundler Bot** – your ultimate solution for bundling on Pump.Fun with advanced profile creation and anti-bubble maps!

 This open-source and free tool offers the most efficient self-bundling script for Pump.Fun, enabling you to launch a token with 20 different wallets and profiles.